This article describes how proctoring works in CodeSignal certified assessments. Skip to a section:

 Why are certified assessments proctored?

 Some CodeSignal certified assessments include remote proctoring and an identity verification step in order to ensure the validity of your results.
-You will see whether or not proctoring is required in your Test Center before you take the assessment.
+You will see whether or not proctoring is required in your Pre-Screens section before you take the assessment.

 How does proctoring work?